Backbone81/membership/README.md

 ### Important Topics

-- There is a bug, which causes every list request to trigger a refute about being alive with an increase in incarnation number.
 - Address remaining TODOs in source code.
 - Investigate how we can increase the suspicion timeout when we are under high CPU load.
 High CPU load can be detected by the scheduler as the times between direct pings, indirect pings and end of protocol are either significant shorter